hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 Then I tried again ... and I tried and tried and ... switched tables like mad (screenshot above).

-Somehow debugging on seems to make this bug disappear Ì†ΩÌ∏û
+Somehow debugging on seems to make this bug disappear üòû

 [21:07:04](#G1MQy2kaiiUHGWmUEscCgwiAD2JCBQ5w4N1_nH81hm8) <gurzgri>:
 * @toomasv Over in https://gitter.im/red/red/gui-branch you wrote that odbc access with your %try-odbc.red